datacarpentry/python-ecology-lesson/_episodes/02-index-slice-subset.md

    weight value > or equal to 0.

-4. The `~` symbol in Python can be used to return the OPPOSITE of the selection that you specify in python.
+4. The `~` symbol in Python can be used to return the OPPOSITE of the selection that you specify in Python.
 It is equivalent to **is not in**.
    Write a query that selects all rows that are NOT equal to 'M' or 'F' in the "surveys" data.
 {: .challenge}

-# Using Masks
+# Using masks to identify a specific condition

-A mask can be useful to locate where a particular subset of values exist or don't exist - for example,  NaN, or "Not a Number" values.
-To understand masks, we also need to understand `BOOLEAN` objects in python.
+A **mask** can be useful to locate where a particular subset of values exist or don't exist - for example,  NaN, or "Not a Number" values.
+To understand masks, we also need to understand `BOOLEAN` objects in Python.

-Boolean values include `true` or `false`.
-So for example
+Boolean values include `True` or `False`.
+For example,

 ```python
 # set x to 5
 x = 5

 # what does the code below return?
 x > 5

 # how about this?
 x == 5
 ```

-When we ask python what the value of `x > 5` is, we get `False`.
-This is because x is not greater than 5 it is equal to 5.
-To create a boolean mask, you first create the True / False criteria (e.g. values > 5 = True).
-Python will then assess each value in the object to determine whether the value meets the criteria (True) or not (False).
-Python creates an output object that is the same shape as the original object, but with a True or False value for each index location.
+When we ask Python what the value of `x > 5` is, we get `False`.
+This is because the condition,`x` is not greater than 5, is not met since `x` is equal to 5.

+To create a boolean mask:

+- Set the True / False criteria (e.g. `values > 5 = True`)
+- Python will then assess each value in the object to determine whether the value meets the criteria (True) or not (False).
+- Python creates an output object that is the same shape as the original object, but with a `True` or `False` value for each index location.

 Let's try this out.
 Let's identify all locations in the survey data that have null (missing or NaN) data values.
 We can use the `isnull` method to do this.
-Each cell with a null value will be assigned a value of  `True` in the new boolean object.
+The `isnull` method will compare each cell with a null value.
+If an element has a null value, it will be assigned a value of  `True` in the output object.

 ```python
 pd.isnull(surveys_df)